NeptuneRjo/chat-app/README.md

 ## Demonstration

-Due to the nature of `PassportJs'` Google-Oauth2 Strategy, and because I do not have access to a hosting service that allows both Express and React hosting on the same domain, there is no page to visit for this project.

 Please view this demonstration of the app being used on localhost through two different google accounts.

 [![Watch the video](https://img.youtube.com/vi/5FtekUkGkUc/maxresdefault.jpg)](https://youtu.be/5FtekUkGkUc)